 By CoinWeek ….

-On Sunday, December 29, as part of its last auction for the year, GreatCollections.com will end bidding on this 1935 Buffalo nickel, graded MS-68 by NGC.
+As part of its last auction for the year, bidding ends on Sunday, December 29 at GreatCollections.com for this 1935 Buffalo nickel, graded MS-68 by NGC.

 Even though 58,264,000 Buffalo nickels were struck in 1935, it is nevertheless an interesting study in condition rarity.
 In grades up to and including Mint State 66, the coin is considered common–though when one looks at the sudden peak in numbers reported by NGC for MS-65, it is likely that this is the result of submitters aiming for higher Mint State grades, where prices jump exponentially and then some.
 This is, of course, an understandable motive.